nicoediaz/nicoediaz.github.io/_pages/teaching.md

 nav: true
 nav_order: 4
 ---
+### Teaching and Supervision

-As a lecturer, I have contributed to the design and implementation of different courses and seminars at both masters and bachellor levels.
-Here you can find a list of my current teaching activities at Hamburg University of Technology.
+As a lecturer, I actively contribute to the design and implementation of different courses and seminars at both masters and bachellor levels.
+Here you can find a list of my current teaching activities at `Hamburg University of Technology`.
+I frequently supervise theses and research projects on topics related to privacy, security engineering, and usability studies (e.g., devoper-centred security).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/nico_teach.png" class="img-fluid rounded z-depth-1; width=80%" %}
     </div>
 </div>

-### Current Courses
 ---
 `MSc.
 Course "Cybersecurity Data Science"` | **TUHH**
 - Period: SoSe 23